 The Drivers The Options Taking care of what we have There are no major issues for decision on resilience of the existing assets.
 Resilience and responding to climate change Transport networks are vital connections and one of the big risks to the resilience of our road network is severance caused by the loss of bridges that cross key rivers.
 This includes the Waiwhakaiho River.
-To address this we could: Do nothing.
-Plan for a second bridge across the river during the 10 years of the LTP and construct it during years 11 to 20 of the Infrastructure Strategy at a cost of \$7.3m.
-Plan for, and build, a second bridge during the 10 years of the LTP at a cost of \$7.3m.
+To address this we could: 1.
+Do nothing.
+2. Plan for a second bridge across the river during the 10 years of the LTP and construct it during years 11 to 20 of the Infrastructure Strategy at a cost of \$7.3m.
+3. Plan for, and build, a second bridge during the 10 years of the LTP at a cost of \$7.3m.
 Note: The second bridge also addresses capacity issues caused by growth.
 Preferred Option Our preferred option is Option 2 - plan for a second bridge across the river during years one to 10 and construct it during years 11 to 20.
 Planning for growth We know that parts of our transportation network are getting busier and starting to struggle with the volume of traffic.
-We have several options to address this issue and stop it getting worse as our population continues to grow: Undertake a \$2.3m programme of intersection upgrades (traffic signalisation and roundabouts) to tackle the known trouble spots.
-Prepare a growth model of the district's transportation network so that we can be more proactive when planning road upgrades ahead of problems emerging (cost \$0.7m).
-Work more closely with the Taranaki Regional Council to support and promote the greater use of public transport.
-Build on our Let's Go programmes and invest \$7.5m in our cycling and walking networks so that our community has alternative travel options to using a car.
-Do all of the above options.
-Do a combination of options 1 to 4.
+We have several options to address this issue and stop it getting worse as our population continues to grow: 1.
+Undertake a \$2.3m programme of intersection upgrades (traffic signalisation and roundabouts) to tackle the known trouble spots.
+2. Prepare a growth model of the district's transportation network so that we can be more proactive when planning road upgrades ahead of problems emerging (cost \$0.7m).
+3. Work more closely with the Taranaki Regional Council to support and promote the greater use of public transport.
+4. Build on our Let's Go programmes and invest \$7.5m in our cycling and walking networks so that our community has alternative travel options to using a car.
+5. Do all of the above options.
+6. Do a combination of options 1 to 4.
 Preferred Option Our preferred option is Option 5 - do all of options 1 to 4.

-Meeting the needs of our community and reducing our impact on the environment

-For a number of years Taranaki's road toll has been increasing with more and more serious and fatal accidents occurring.
-To address this we could increase our investment and do any combination of the following:

-- 1. Make safety improvements to a number of key intersections across the district estimated to cost about \$6.3m. - 2.
-Undertake a speed limit review and lower speeds on many of our urban and rural roads.
-The cost of the review largely involves staff time that is already budgeted.
+The Drivers The Options Meeting the needs of our community and reducing For a number of years Taranaki's road toll has been increasing with more and more serious and fatal accidents occurring.
+To address this we could increase our investment and do any combination of the following: Preferred Option our impact on the environment 1.
+Make safety improvements to a number of key intersections across the district estimated to cost about \$4.5m.
+Our preferred option is Option 3 - make safety largely involves staff time that is already budgeted.
 The cost of implementing any speed limit changes is currently unknown as it depends on the outcome of the review.
-However, Council already has budgets for replacing speed limit signage. - 3.
-Do both options 1 and 2.
+However, Council already has budgets for replacing speed limit signage. improvements and undertake a speed limit review.
+3. Do both options 1 and 2.